 Much of prophecy focuses on God’s anger with people’s sins.
 Those He has blessed receive a stricter judgment.
 What has America done to deserve God’s anger?

 Please note that we love the United States.
 We pray for her and wish her only the best.
-When we think of her sins, we are deeply saddened.
+When we think of America’s sins, we are deeply saddened.

 So why are we writing about America’s sins and the curses prophesied to befall her?
 First, because we do love her and hope against hope that America, or at least many of her people, will repent and be spared.